-The National Institute on Drug Abuse reports that over 80 percent of people who use heroin and other illicit opioids started off by abusing prescription painkillers.
-If you’re using opioids for a legitimate pain issue, at first it can be difficult to determine which side effects are due to regular use, and which are due to excessive abuse.
+The National Institute on Drug Abuse reports that over 80 percent of people who use heroin and other illicit opioids started by abusing prescription painkillers.
+If you’re using opioids for a legitimate pain issue, it can be difficult to determine which side effects are due to regular use and which are due to excessive abuse.

 Many unwittingly fall into opioid addiction without realizing it.
-At first you may be taking prescription painkillers so you can get back to your job and take care of your family, and eventually you may wind up waging another battle against cravings and withdrawal symptoms.
+At first, you may be taking prescription painkillers so you can get back to your job and take care of your family, and eventually, you may wind up waging another battle against cravings and withdrawal symptoms.
 This is why it’s important to monitor and address these signs as they emerge.

 While your opioid addiction treatment program should be uniquely designed to fit your care needs and personal clinical history, there are generally three fundamental components of the process: